MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 ## Create OneLake shortcut

-You can use shortcuts to quickly pull data from internal and external locations into your Lakehouse, Warehouse, or datasets.
+Now that you've finished data exploration, you may want to access the underlying data from other [!INCLUDE [product-name](../includes/product-name.md)] experiences.

+OneLake is a single, unified, logical data lake for [!INCLUDE [product-name](../includes/product-name.md)] to store lakehouses, warehouses and other items.
+Shortcuts are embedded references within OneLake that point to other files’ store locations.
+The embedded reference makes it appear as though the files and folders are stored locally but in reality; they exist in another storage location.
+Once you create a shortcut, you can access your data in all of Trident's experiences.
 Shortcuts can be updated or removed from your item, but these changes won't affect the original data and its source.
-Once you create a shortcut, you can access your data in all of Trident's experiences.

 1. Select **Create** in the **Navigation pane**.